-The CEPR is attached to the Department of Education of the Commonwealth of Puerto Rico.
-It was created with the essential purpose of licensing private basic education institutions and private and public post-secondary institutions and raising the quality of education in Puerto Rico to the highest international standards to develop on the Island education of excellence, with innovation and technology.
+The ORLIE is attached to the Department of Education of the Commonwealth of Puerto Rico.
+It was created with the essential purpose of licensing private basic education institutions and private and public post-secondary institutions.
+It seeks to elevate the quality of education in Puerto Rico to the highest international standards, and provide an education of excellence, with innovation and technology among the habitants of Puerto Rico.

-In 2016, the CEPR approved the Renewal License of the San Juan Bautista School of Medicine to continue operating as a higher education institution in Puerto Rico and with the inclusion two new academic programs: Public Health and Nursing.
-The license is valid for a term of five (5) years.
-In 2020, the license was emended to include a master's degree in physician assistant.
-The next license renewal will be in 2021.
+In 2016, ORLIE (known then as Consejo de Educación de Puerto Rico - CEPR) approved the renewal of San Juan Bautista School of Medicines' license allowing the institution to continue operating as a higher education institution in Puerto Rico and with the inclusion of two new academic programs: a Master degree in Public Health and a Bachelors' degree Nursing.
+The license was valid for a term of five (5) years.
+In 2020, the license was emended to include a master's degree in physician assistant studies.
+The next license renewal will be in 2026.